Major Employment Law Changes – Wage Theft, Penalties & Superannuation

 Drazen Kozaric

-Drazen was admitted to the legal profession in 2009 and brings a wealth of expertise to his role as Special Counsel at McCarthy Durie Lawyers in Brisbane.
-His practice spans a range of areas, including contract disputes, insolvency (acting for liquidators, directors, and creditors), estate litigation, debt recovery, negligence claims (representing both defendants and claimants), and building disputes.
+Admitted to the legal profession in 2009, Drazen brings over a decade of litigation expertise to his role as Special Counsel in our Brisbane office.
+His practice covers a broad range of complex legal matters, including contract disputes, insolvency (acting for liquidators, directors, and creditors), estate litigation, debt recovery, professional negligence claims, and building disputes.

 Previous